bodo-ai/Bodo/docs/docs/installation_and_setup/install.md

 ## Optional Dependencies {#optionaldep}

-Some Bodo functionality may require other dependencies, as summarized in the table below.
+Some Bodo DataFrames functionality may require other dependencies, as summarized in the table below.

 All optional dependencies except Hadoop, HDF5, and OpenJDK can be installed through pip using the command: